ARBLDev/ARBLDev/README.md

 -->

-- 🌱 I’m currently learning Python to develop my programming skills and understanding of software development.
+- I’m currently learning Python to develop my programming skills and understanding of software development.
-- 🔭 I’m currently working on completing a bootcamp alongside creating small personal projects to further develop my understanding of the langauge.
+- I’m currently working on completing a bootcamp alongside creating small personal projects to further develop my understanding of the langauge.
+- I'm also currently learning Web Development tools such as HTML, CSS and JavaScript to accompany my Python backend skills.